E.T. (song): Background and release

 Perry's decision to write "E.T." came after its beat was accidentally played during a recording session she had with Dr. Luke, Max Martin, and Ammo.
 It was originally intended for American hip hop group Three 6 Mafia.
 However, after hearing it, Perry chose to work with the track.
 She told MTV News: "I heard it and I always knew I wanted to write this futuristic, alienistic song, and they pulled it up and I was like, 'Wait, I can wrap my head around this.
 I know this seems like a long shot, but I think I have the perfect material to put on top of this sound.'
 And I did, and it really worked out perfectly."

 The solo version of the song was released as a promotional single from Teenage Dream, first in the United States on August 17, 2010, and six days later in Australia.
 In December 2010, Perry asked fans through Twitter to help her select the album's fourth single.
 On December 13, 2010, she tweeted, "Thanks for all your great suggestions for the next single today!" and "Your voice has been heard!
 We're on the same page."
-In early January 2011, Perry announced via Facebook that "E.T." would be the record's fourth single.
+One month later, Perry announced via Facebook that "E.T." would be the record's fourth single.
 The announcement was accompanied with the single's artwork, which features Perry with "cat eye make-up, bangs, and a sequined top".
 Unlike the original, the single version features rap verses from rapper Kanye West.

 The remix debuted on February 11, 2011, in Canada, France, and the United Kingdom, before worldwide release five days later.
 In the United States, this version appeared for digital download on February 18.
 The remix was issued to contemporary hit radio format in the United States, and Italy on March 1, and March 4, respectively.
 Furthermore, this version debuted on other American radio formats, such as rhythmic contemporary on March 1, adult contemporary, hot adult contemporary, urban contemporary, and urban AC on April 12, whilst the original impacted pop, rhythmic, and hot AC radios.
-To further promote the single, an additional set of remixes of the song were made available on digital retrailers in March 2011, followed by physical releases in the United Kingdom and Germany.
+To further promote the single, an additional set of remixes of the song were made available on digital retailers in March 2011, followed by physical releases in the United Kingdom and Germany.
 The version with West was later included on Teenage Dream: The Complete Confection.